chaelim/beautiful-jekyll/aboutme.md

 ### my projects
 - I started my professional carreer in Microsoft Korea.
 I implemented Korean [IME](https://en.wikipedia.org/wiki/Input_method) for Windows XP and developed several other things over there.
-- One of the biggest changes in my life, in 2003, I moved to United State and joined to a company called [ArenanNet](https://en.wikipedia.org/wiki/ArenaNet) to release [GuildWars](https://en.wikipedia.org/wiki/Guild_Wars).
+- One of the biggest changes in my life, in 2003, I moved to United State and joined to a company called [ArenanNet](https://en.wikipedia.org/wiki/ArenaNet) to release [Guild Wars](https://en.wikipedia.org/wiki/Guild_Wars).
 It was an unknown small game studio at that time founded by three former game industry veterans from Blizzard.
 I worked directly with people like [Patrick Wyatt](http://www.codeofhonor.com/blog/).
 I learned a lot about online game servers and networking.
 - Beside building servers, I solved and debugged multi-threading issues.
 Performance improvement is also my favoriate task.
 - More recently, I was Performance Architect for [Guild Wars 2](https://en.wikipedia.org/wiki/Guild_Wars_2).
 I also helped a startup company named [Motiga](https://www.motiga.com/) for a while and built backend servers for [Gigantic](https://www.gogigantic.com/en/) game.